tkaczenko/auditor/README.md

 ### auditor.core

 The `auditor.core` module is the main library providing persistence of audit data, including payloads, headers, and metadata, in an SQL database.
 It defines the core entities and repositories for storing and retrieving audit records.

+### auditor.inbound

+The `inbound` module provides automatic auditing of inbound HTTP requests and responses to the application's controllers.
+It leverages Spring's request interceptor mechanism to capture incoming requests and responses, and persists the audit data using the `core` module.

 ## Built with
 - Java